davidfsemedo/DistributedFileSystem/README.md

 It implements a secure community of servers where each server exposes an hierarchy of folders/files.
 A server can operate with a local base folder or with a remote file system from a Dropbox or GoogleDrive account.
 A client is able to join an existing community and operate the whole File System, in the sense that, each server folders/files hierarchy is abstracted in one single FileSystem.
-(Although, it supports operations in only one server)
+(Although, it supports operations in only one server).

 Synchronization between a client's local system and a remote directory is supported.

 The following commands are supported in the File System:
-- servers - list all the URL's fromm all the servers that belong to the community.
+- servers - list all the URL's from all the servers that belong to the community.
-- ls dir -list all the files/folders in the folder dir ("." and ".." have the usual meaning), files with the same name are shown as "name@server";
+- ls dir - list all the files/folders in the folder dir ("." and ".." have the usual meaning), files with the same name are shown as "name@server".
 - mkdir dir@server - creates a folder dir in the server "server".
 - rmdir dir@server - removes the folder dir in the server "server".
 - cp path1 path2 - copy file path1 to path2; A file in a specific server must be represented with path@server, a file in the client local file system must be represented as path@local.
 - rm path - removes the file path.
 - getattr path - list information about the file/folder path, including: name, boolean that denotes it it's a file and last modified date.

 NOTE: The file/folder path can be given to a command with "@server", where server is a server address.
-By default, it's assume that the operation will be performed in the whole File System.
+By default, it's assumed that the operation will be performed in the whole File System.

 ##Technical Details